metavore/UES/Primer/Part I Section 1. Capability-Based Security Principles.md

 The fundamental difference is that in the capability model, Bob does not need to be identified as "Bob"—he simply needs to possess the appropriate capability.
 This shift eliminates the need for identity-based decisions and the vulnerabilities they introduce.

-### 1.4 Key Benefits for the Unified Effect System

-Capability security provides several crucial benefits that make it an ideal foundation for the Unified Effect System:

-1. **Explicit Authorization**: All effects require explicit capabilities, ensuring clear authorization paths
-2. **Composable Security**: Security properties can be reasoned about compositionally
-3. **Least Authority**: Components receive only the minimum capabilities needed
-4. **Delegation Control**: Capability transfer follows explicit rules
-5. **Verification**: Authority paths can be formally verified

-This connection between capabilities and effects is central to the Unified Effect System, as we will see in later sections.

-## 2. The Granovetter Operator: Only Connectivity Begets Connectivity
+## 2. The Granovetter Principle: Only Connectivity Begets Connectivity

-At the heart of capability-based security lies a profound principle we call the "Granovetter Operator" (named after sociologist Mark Granovetter's work on social network theory): **Only connectivity begets connectivity**.
-This principle states that new connections between entities can only be established through existing connections.
+At the heart of capability-based security lies a profound principle: **Only connectivity begets connectivity**.
+This principle, named after sociologist Mark Granovetter's work on social network theory, states that new connections between entities can only be established through existing connections.

+> **The Granovetter Principle**
+>
+> A component can only obtain a capability if another component that already possesses that capability (or the authority to create it) explicitly provides it.
+New capabilities cannot spontaneously appear or be acquired through indirect means.

+This principle is fundamental to understanding how authority flows in capability systems—through explicit, controllable, and auditable paths.

 ### 2.1 Fundamental Principle Explanation

-The Granovetter Operator embodies a simple yet powerful idea: a component can only obtain a capability if another component that already possesses that capability (or the authority to create it) explicitly provides it.
-New capabilities cannot spontaneously appear or be acquired through indirect means.

-This principle manifests through two primary mechanisms:
+The Granovetter Principle manifests through two primary mechanisms:

 1. **Creation-Based Trust**: A parent entity can create child entities, establishing initial trust and granting initial capabilities.